 In 1888 the Schoharie County Historical Society was formed to operate a museum at the old fort and by 1899, a catalog of 2,500 items was published.

-The complex now includes the William Badgley Museum and carriage house, built in 1972; the Warner house, a Greek Revival home housing the Scribner Exhibit of early twentieth century communications equipment; the 1830 Jackson law office; the Ward Oliver one-room school house furnished circa 1900; and the Schaeffer-Ingold Dutch barn.
+The complex now includes the William Badgley Museum and carriage house, built in 1972; the Warner house, a Greek Revival home housing the Scribner Exhibit of Twentieth Century Communications Technology; the 1830 Jackson law office; the Ward Oliver one-room school house furnished circa 1900; and the 1780 Schaeffer-Ingold Dutch barn.
 The Hartmann's Dorf House, a Palatine dwelling circa 1760, is undergoing restoration.